rngtang/Telephone-Assistant/README.md

 Currently, this feature is still in development.
 It requires the external hardware (microphone and speaker) to be set up.

-To test the combined project (STT/TTS and question-answering Bot) additionally integrated with a wake-up word activation, use this command:
+To test the combined project (STT/TTS and Question-Answering Bot) additionally integrated with a wake-up word activation, use this command:

 ```bash
 python embeddings/testing/wu_stt_embeddings.py